-- 2. The layout shall promote the long-term maintenance and access to the cemetery. - 3.
-Fence or walls constructed of stone, brick, metal, or wood shall delineate the cemetery boundaries. - If the cemetery is not conveyed and accepted into public ownership, it shall be protected by agreements sufficient to assure its future maintenance and protection.
+- 1. The placement of lot lines shall promote long-term maintenance of the cemetery and protection of existing elements. - 2.
+The layout shall promote the long-term maintenance and access to the cemetery. - 3.
+Fence or walls constructed of stone, brick, metal, or wood shall delineate the cemetery boundaries. - 4.
+If the cemetery is not conveyed and accepted into public ownership, it shall be protected by agreements sufficient to assure its future maintenance and protection.
 This shall include but not be limited to a fund in an amount sufficient to provide income for the perpetual maintenance of the cemetery.
 These arrangements shall ensure that stones or markers are in their original location.
 Covenants or other agreements shall include a determination of the following: - a.
-Current and proposed land ownership; - Responsibility for maintenance; - A maintenance plan and schedule; - d.
+Current and proposed land ownership; - b.
+Responsibility for maintenance; - c.
+A maintenance plan and schedule; - d.
 Adequate access; and - e.
 Any other specifications deemed necessary to assure its future maintenance by the Planning Director. - 5.
 Appropriate measures shall be provided to protect the cemetery during the development process. - 6.
-The Planning Director shall maintain a registry of cemeteries identified during the subdivision review process. - B. Any cemetery approved in accordance with this Subsection that does not comply with the use regulations in Division 27-4: Use Regulations, of the Zoning Ordinance shall be a nonconforming use.
+The Planning Director shall maintain a registry of cemeteries identified during the subdivision review process.

+B. Any cemetery approved in accordance with this Subsection that does not comply with the use regulations in Division 27-5: Use Regulations, of the Zoning Ordinance shall be a nonconforming use.